Asmodai/gohacks/doc/context.md

 A map-based storage structure to pass multiple values via contexts rather than many invocations of `context.WithValue` and their respective copy operations.

+The main caveat with this approach is that as contexts are copied by the various `With` functions we have no means of passing changes to child contexts once the context with the value map is copied.

+This is not the main aim of this type, so such functionality should not be considered.
+The main usage is to provide a means of passing a lot of values to some top-level context in order to avoid a lot of `WithValue` calls and a somewhat slow lookup.

 #### func  GetValueMap